Raúl Padrón elected to National Academy of Sciences

-Padrón graduated from the Universidad Central de Venezuela with a degree in Electrical Engineering and from the Venezuelan Institute for Scientific Research with a M. Sc. in Biology and a summa cum laude Ph.D. in Biophysics and Physiology in 1979.
-He was a postdoctoral fellow in muscle structure and function at the MRC Laboratory of Molecular Biology (Cambridge, U.K.) in 1980 and joined the Venezuelan Institute for Scientific Research in 1983, where he founded the Center of Structural Biology.
+Dr. Padrón arrived at UMass Medical School last year with a long record of scientific accomplishment.
+His career began at the Universidad Central de Venezuela, where he earned a degree in electrical engineering, and at the Venezuelan Institute for Scientific Research, where he received a master of science in biology and a summa cum laude PhD in biophysics and physiology in 1979.
+He was a postdoctoral fellow in muscle structure and function at the MRC Laboratory of Molecular Biology (Cambridge, U.K.) in 1980, and joined the Venezuelan Institute for Scientific Research in 1983, where he founded the Center of Structural Biology.
 He was an International Research Scholar of the Howard Hughes Medical Institute (HHMI) from 1997 until 2011, and was elected as a member of the Latin American Academy of Sciences (ACAL) in 2002 and the World Academy of Sciences (TWAS) in 2004.

-UMass Professor Roger Craig, PhD and Raúl Padrón starting collaborating in 1980 when they were postdoctoral fellows at the MRC Laboratory of Molecular Biology in Cambridge, UK.
-The project was to solve the structure of muscle thick filaments, and they started with the muscles of tarantula legs.
+Roger Craig, PhD, professor of radiology, and Padrón started collaborating in 1980 when they were postdoctoral fellows at the MRC Laboratory of Molecular Biology in Cambridge, U.K. The project was to solve the structure of myosin filaments, and they started with the muscles of tarantula legs.
 They have been collaborating ever since.
-The most notable outcome of their collaboration was the myosin interacting-heads motif of tarantula muscle, which they and their collaborators found by cryo-electron microscopy of tarantula thick filaments, published in Nature in 2005.
-Now in 2019 they are continuing their long-term collaboration aiming to solve the atomic structure of the myosin interacting-heads motif by single-particle cryoEM at the UMMS CryoEM Facility.
+The most notable outcome of their collaboration was the unexpected finding of the intramolecular interactions within myosin molecules, which they and their collaborators found by cryo-electron microscopy of tarantula thick filaments, published in Nature in 2005.
+Subsequent work suggests that this interaction is present in all muscles, including those of humans.
+They are continuing their long-term collaboration, aiming to solve the atomic structure of myosin filaments by cryo-EM at the UMMS Cryo-EM Facility.